‘Jurassic Park’ Film Series Is Finished, New Report Suggests

 Jurassic World Rebirth 2

 Not long after its release, reports began circulating that Universal Pictures was already exploring a follow-up.
-Last year, according to insider Jeff Sneider (via SFF Gazette.com), a new Jurassic World film was in development, with director Gareth Edwards and the film’s leads all said to be in negotiations to return, suggesting the studio had little intention of slowing the franchise down following Rebirth’s box-office performance.
+According to insider Jeff Sneider (via SFF Gazette.com), a new Jurassic World film was in development, with director Edwards and the film’s leads all said to be in negotiations to return, suggesting the studio had little intention of slowing the franchise down following Rebirth’s box-office performance.

-Now, a new rumor from industry insider Daniel Richtman (@DanielRPK) suggests the project may be moving forward faster than expected.
-According to the latest report, the next sequel—referred to as Jurassic World Rebirth 2—is being lined up for a production start in the fall, with a potential July 2028 release window.
+Now, a new rumor from industry insider Daniel Richtman (@DanielRPK) suggests the project is moving forward faster than expected.
+According to the latest report, the next sequel—referred to by many fans as Jurassic World Rebirth 2—is being lined up for a production start in the fall, with a potential July 2028 release window.

 Related: Universal Officially Ends ‘Jurassic Park’ Series Despite Successful Run